YoavRamon/awesome-kaldi/README.md

 1. [The Kaldi Speech Recognition Toolkit](https://homepages.inf.ed.ac.uk/aghoshal/pubs/asru11-kaldi.pdf) *D. Povey et al., 2011* - The original article that described Kaldi and the different parts of the project.
 It should be noted that some parts of that article are outdated.
 2. [A time delay neural network architecture for efficient modeling of long temporal contexts](https://www.danielpovey.com/files/2015_interspeech_multisplice.pdf) *V. Peddinti, D. Povey, S. Khudanpur, 2015* - The article that describes the usage of TDNNs in Kaldi
+3. [Hybrid speech recognition with Deep Bidirectional LSTM](https://www.cs.toronto.edu/~graves/asru_2013.pdf) *A. Graves, N. Jaitly and A. Mohamed, 2013* - an article about the BLSTM basic recipe in Kaldi.